AP-Skill-Development-Corporation/ML-Batch2--Vignans-Nirula-1-nov-21/README.md

 ### ML-Batch2--Vignans-Nirula-1-nov-21
-- Day1:Gave the introduction to Python and discussed the fundamentals of python
+- Day1:Gave the introduction to Python and discussed the fundamentals of python along with markdown syntax
 - Day2: Gave the introduction to Data Science and discussed the modules of numpy and pandas
 - Dayy3:Started data visualization and gave the introduction to Machine Learning algorithms.